i-am-bee/beeai-labs/CONTRIBUTING.md

 ## Set up a development environment

-To start contributing to the Bee Agent Framework Python, follow these steps to set up your development environment:
+To start contributing to the Bee Hive, follow these steps to set up your development environment:

 1. **Set up Python environment:** We recommend using Python 3.9 or higher.
 First, ensure you have Python installed: